Teeth Whitening FAQs

-Your lifestyle and the aging process can stain and darken your teeth.
+Your lifestyle and the ageing process can stain and darken your teeth.
 Many things we do on a regular basis can contribute to stained teeth, such as drinking coffee, tea, cola and red wine or smoking.

 Whitening can get your smile looking its best.
 Non-professional procedures and clinically unproven teeth whitening tips can often lead to unsatisfactory results, you should look for a whitening procedure that is:

 - Fast and convenient

 - Low sensitivity

 - Proven to be safe and effective

 Food and drink